Ages ago, or so the stories tell, the power of Alchemy ruled over the world of Weyard...

 Also falls under Bilingual Bonus: "Garoh" is possibly derived from "loup-garou", which is French for "werewolf".
 Guess what all the people who live in Garoh are.

 The vast majority of classes depend on what Djinn are attached to the character (giving a Mars Djinni to a Venus character makes him go from Squire to Brute, for example).
 Most non-standard classes require all but two Djinn to be of the same element, but some like the Ninja, Samurai and Dark Mage require three of each.
-This tends to verge into Awesome but Impractical territory, as Djinn can be summoned in battle as spells, which lowers stats and completely changes available spells.
+This tends to verge into Awesome, but Impractical territory, as Djinn can be summoned in battle as spells, which lowers stats and completely changes available spells.

 In The Lost Age, there are items that can be equipped to change the character's class.
 These tend to be drastically different from the base classes made through djinn.

 The Medic: If you can be bothered to play around with the Djinn, nearly every character can be a healer.
+However, whenever someone needs healing in-story, it's usually provided by Mercury Adepts Mia and Piers, regardless of your current class setups.

-The Missing Faction: A lot is made about the Anemos tribe, of which (at least) two major characters are descendants and whose entire city apparently lifted off to become the Moon.
+A lot is made about the Anemos tribe, of which (at least) two major characters are descendants and whose entire city apparently lifted off to become the Moon.
 Guess who doesn't show up in Dark Dawn?

 There are at least two elf-related artifacts in the first game.
 There's no sign of elves anywhere else in the series (unless you count the Mars Clan, who are more draconic), including Dark Dawn.